-Exploring uniquely Chinese sports and activities not only enriches your understanding of Chinese culture but also enhances your HSK preparation.
-Integrating HSK vocabulary and grammar while learning about these traditional pastimes can make your study sessions more engaging and effective.
+Integrating HSK vocabulary and grammar while learning about these traditional pastimes can make your study sessions more immersive.
+Here are five activities that define Chinese leisure life.

 1. 太极拳 (tài jí quán) - Tai Chi